ChenLiu-1996/CUTS/README.md

   <summary>Results Plotting</summary>

 #### To reproduce the figures in the paper.
-There are primarily two scripts for this purpose: `plot_paper_figure_natural.py` and `plot_paper_figure_medical.py`.
-The difference between them is self-explanatory by their names.
+There is one single script for this purpose (previously two but we recently merged them): `plot_paper_figure_main.py`.

 The `image-idx` argument shall be followed by space-separated index/indices of the images to be plotted.